|

 -

 Paint your box, unless you like that minimalist grey utilitarian look.
-You can do it later but
+You can do it later but then

-need to build up thin layers slowly to avoid unsightly runs.
+to build up thin layers slowly to avoid unsightly runs.
 Let it dry for at least a day or two.

 -